Caulfield23/mappingff/README.md

 **Step 1 - Multi-entry types**: Atoms whose atom type has multiple charge options (`charge_list` length > 1) receive charge adjustments weighted by their current absolute charge, bounded by the available range for that type.

-**Step 2 - all atoms**: Any remaining charge delta is distributed evenly across all atoms in the system.
+**Step 2 - All atoms**: Any remaining charge delta is distributed evenly across all atoms in the system.

 When `--charge` is not specified, no charge adjustment is performed.